Bryan Singer can now breathe a sigh of relief as his accuser has dropped his sexual abuse lawsuit against the X-Men: Days of Future Past director.

 Michael Egan voluntarily dismissed his lawsuit against Singer and a federal judge granted the motion on Wednesday, Variety reports.
 Both lawsuits against the director are now closed.

-As the situation continued to spiral out of control for Egan, one of the other four accused, Garth Ancier, hit his accuser with a malicious prosecution lawsuit in August.
-Process servers had a difficult time tracking down Egan, but eventually managed to locate him in a Las Vegas casino and serve him in a men's bathroom.
+As the situation continued to spiral out of control for Egan, Singer hit his accuser with a malicious prosecution lawsuit in August.
+Process servers had a difficult time tracking down Egan, but eventually managed to locate him in a Las Vegas casino and serve him in a men’s bathroom.

-Egan accused the X-Men director back in April, with Herman by his side then, in a press conference where he said Singer sexually abused him in Hawaii in the 1990s.
+Egan accused the X-Men director back in April, with Herman by his side then, in a press conference where he accused Singer of sexual abuse in Hawaii in the 1990s.
 He also accused several other Hollywood executives, before eventually dismissing those over the following months.

-Marty Singer, the director's non-related lawyer, had called the case against his client as nothing more than "an attempted shakedown."
+Marty Singer, the director’s non-relation lawyer, has called the case against his client as nothing more than “an attempted shakedown.”

 image via INFphoto.com